saracena26/CSF-Linux-Node-Cluster/README.md

-# Linux Node Cluster (VirtualBox Setup)
+# 🧩 Linux Node Cluster (VirtualBox Setup)

 ## Overview
-This project documents how to set up a small Linux node cluster using **Ubuntu 24.04.3 LTS (Noble Numbat)** and VirtualBox.
+This project documents how to set up a small Linux node cluster using **Ubuntu Server** and VirtualBox.
 The repository contains:

 - `network-configs/`: Example IP and network settings for each node